drcoul/StorOfWealth/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/lasvegascoin-qt (GUI, 32-bit) or bin/32/lasvegascoind (headless, 32-bit)
+- bin/32/storofwealth-qt (GUI, 32-bit) or bin/32/storofwealthd (headless, 32-bit)
-- bin/64/lasvegascoin-qt (GUI, 64-bit) or bin/64/lasvegascoind (headless, 64-bit)
+- bin/64/storofwealth-qt (GUI, 64-bit) or bin/64/storofwealthd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run lasvegascoin-qt.exe.
+Unpack the files into a directory, and then run storofwealth-qt.exe.

 ### OSX